Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Numerical implementation

 \subsection{Do numerical errors influence results?}

-In order to assess how the application of (un-corrected) RKN numerical integrators for the Hamiltonian dynamics influences overall Monte Carlo estimation, a small simulation experiment was performed.
+To assess how the application of (un-corrected) RKN numerical integrators for the Hamiltonian dynamics influences overall Monte Carlo estimation, a small simulation experiment was performed.
 Specifically, a $N(\mathbf{0}_{2},\Sigma)$ target distribution with

 was used.
 Due to the Gaussian nature of the target distribution, the Hamiltonian dynamics are available in closed form, and hence allow the comparison with the numerically integrated counterparts.
-CTHMC trajectories based both on exact and numerically integrated dynamics were used to estimate the mean and raw second order moments of the target using continuous sampling.
+RHMC trajectories based both on exact and numerically integrated dynamics were used to estimate the mean and raw second order moments of the target using continuous sampling.
 The same initial configuration $\mathcal{Z}(0)$ and the same random numbers were used so that errors in the estimators based on numerical integration are due only to RKN integration.
-Figure \ref{fig:Numerical-errors-associated} shows the RMSEs between estimates from numerically integrated- and exact CTHMC trajectory for different values of $T$ and the absolute (relative) RKN integrator error tolerance $tol_{a}$ ($tol_{r}$).
+Figure \ref{fig:Numerical-errors-associated} shows the RMSEs between estimates from numerically integrated- and exact RHMC trajectory for different values of $T$ and the absolute (relative) RKN integrator error tolerance $tol_{a}$ ($tol_{r}$) (see Appendix \ref{sec:Details-related-to-implementation} for details).
 All results are based on independent 50 replications.
-Also indicated in the plots as horizontal lines are the RMSEs associated with estimating the said moments (across multiple independent trajectories) based on CTHMC with exact dynamics.
+Also indicated in the plots as horizontal lines are the RMSEs associated with estimating the said moments (across multiple independent trajectories) based on RHMC with exact dynamics.

 From Figure \ref{fig:Numerical-errors-associated}, it is seen that except for very large values of $tol_{a}=tol_{r}$, the numerical errors are very small relative to the exact estimator RMSEs.
 From the plots, absolute and relative error tolerances of around 0.001 appear to be more than sufficient for this case.
-Interestingly, it is seen that there is no apparent buildup of numerical errors of in the longer trajectories, suggesting that the incurred errors are not systematically accumulating and biasing the estimation in any direction.
+Interestingly, it is seen that there is no apparent buildup of numerical errors in the longer trajectories, suggesting that the incurred errors are not systematically accumulating and biasing the estimation in any direction.
 Of course, this limited experiment does not rule out such biasing behavior in general.
 However, the overall the finding here indicate that quite lax error tolerances are sufficient to make the numerical errors be negligible relative to overall Monte Carlo variation.